indigo-dc/LiferayIAM/doc/user.md

 ---
-description: This section describe the element added to Liferay User Interface from the point of view of the user.
+description: This section describes the element added to Liferay User Interface from the point of view of the user.
 ---

 # User Guide